 The distortion of the images of distant galaxies by the gravity of the large-scale structure of the Universe can be a powerful tool to help us understand our Universe.
 By measuring this distortion, known as cosmic shear, we can constrain cosmological parameters.
 However, in our analyses, we make certain approximations that may no longer be valid.
 Anurag Deshpande, a second-year PhD student tells us about two such effects; the reduced shear approximation and magnification bias.

-You may be considering applying for a PhD at MSSL and want to know more about what it’s really like here.
-Some of our new students answer questions about how they are finding life as a research student here at the lab.
-Anurag, Choong Ling, and Nabil joined the Astrophysics group in this September.
+It’s the time of year again when you may be considering applying for a PhD at MSSL.
+To give you a sense of what life is really like here, some of our new students will answer questions about how they are finding life as a research student here at the lab.
+Joana and Kaye joined the Astrophysics group earlier this year.

 Get ready to witness a rare spectacle that won’t be seen for another 13 years as Mercury transits the Sun on 11th November 2019.
 But what is a transit, what is its scientific importance and how can you see it?
 Affelia Wibisono, PhD student, tells us more.

 Dust is a very important element present everywhere in the Universe.
 In particular, dust attenuation absorbs, scatters and re-emits light.
 Nevertheless, not much is known on how dust affects light from galaxies at high redshift, since it is difficult to observe them.
 Mónica Tress, a final-year-PhD explains more about how dust attenuation effects are studied in galaxies far away.